November 25, 2018 -- Most local government officials take responsibility for the accuracy of their work product.

 I’m not making that up.
 The organization’s memo to the Wisconsin Elections Commission is reproduced, verbatim, below.

-About delaying audits until after certification: The WCCA wrote that our paper ballots “should be treated like evidence and remain undisturbed” until after the clerks have reached their verdict and know whether anyone demands a recount.
-Let’s hope the Trial Judges Association doesn’t follow suit and refuse to look at the evidence until after they’ve reached their verdict and know whether anyone demands an appeal.
+About delaying audits until after certification: The WCCA wrote that our paper ballots “should be treated like evidence and remain undisturbed” until after the clerks have certified the results and know whether anyone wants a recount.
+Join me in a prayer that the Trial Judges Association doesn’t share this idea about the proper use of evidence.
+Imagine our courts refusing to look at evidence until after they’ve reached their verdict and know whether anyone wants to appeal.

 About auditing only the top race on the ballot: The WCCA’s message could be restated: “If you want us to protect the US Senate election, forget about protecting the Governor’s election.”
 Hackers are delighted to know ahead of time which race will be off limits to them, and which races will be on an honor system.